-Since Facebook has not commented on this latest glitch as of yet, we can only speculate if they will fix the bug, provide a workaround, or just leave the average social media creeper in a self-imposed shame spiral.
+Since Facebook acknowledged this latest glitch, we can only speculate if they will fix the bug, provide a workaround, or just leave the average social media creeper in a self-imposed shame spiral.

-Since Meta reached out to Cybernews and reported it had fixed the bug, it appears Facebook has also been sending messages to users about the issue.
+Meta reached out to Cybernews in May and reported it had fixed the bug, and it appears Facebook has also been sending messages to users about the issue.

 Several Cybernews researchers involved with the inhouse experiment were lucky enough to have received this message in their Facebook notifications.